TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles.md

 Here we will try to explain how to make the most of Custom Formats to help you set up your quality profiles for your personal preferences.

-- We've created a [flowchart](#which-quality-profile-should-you-choose) to make your decisions/choices easier.
 - We've also created an Excel sheet with several tested [media player devices](/Plex/what-does-my-media-player-support){:target="\_blank" rel="noopener noreferrer"} to display what formats and capabilities they support, sourced from information provided by our community.
 We hope this Excel sheet will be a helpful resource for those looking for a reliable media player device and will help you choose the appropriate quality profile.

 ---